-A dry, stir fried curry of shredded cabbage, spiced with mustard seeds and curry leaves.
+Cabbage poriyal is a dry, stir-fried dish of shredded cabbage, spiced with mustard seeds and curry leaves, and finished with coconut.

-This dish, muttaikose poriyal, is an example of a south indian vegetarian recipe that features the one main ingredient – in this case cabbage.
-There several poriyal recipes in this book, largely because we like them.
+This dish, muttaikose poriyal, is an example of a south Indian vegetarian recipe that features the one main ingredient – in this case, cabbage.
+There are several poriyal recipes in this book, largely because we like them.
 They are simple, easy to prepare, and are amongst the healthiest foods in this book.

-The secret to good poriyal is to use really good, fresh vegetables and cook them no longer than you need to.
-Fresh coconut, which is added at the end of the cooking helps too.
+The secret to good poriyal is to use fresh vegetables and cook them no longer than you need to.
+Fresh coconut, which is added at the end of the cooking, helps too.

-An ideal poriyal will have vegetables with crunch, some bite from the chilli, and subtle background from the mustard seeds and oil, and the curry leaves.
+An ideal poriyal will have vegetables with crunch, some bite from the chilli, and subtle background from the curry leaves and the mustard seeds and oil.

-- Heat oil in a pan on medium heat, add mustard seeds and cook until seeds start to pop.
+- Heat the oil in a pan on medium heat, then add the mustard seeds and cook until they start to pop.

-- Add green chilli, urad dal and curry leaves.
-Fry, sirring frequently for three minutes or until dal is golden brown.
+- Add the green chilli, urad dal and curry leaves.
+Fry, stirring frequently, for two minutes or until the dal is golden brown.

-- Add the cabbage and salt, mix well and cook on medium heat for around eight minutes, stirring frequently.
+- Add the cabbage and salt, mix well and cook on medium heat for around 10 minutes, stirring frequently.
 You want the cabbage just cooked and retaining some crunch.

-- Remove from heat and stir the grated coconut through.
+- Remove from the heat and stir the grated coconut through.
 Serve.